Europäisches Hansemuseum

 Is photography allowed?

-Photography is generally permitted in many areas of the museum, but it is advisable to check for any restrictions on specific exhibits.
+Photography is generally permitted in most areas of the museum, but be sure to check for any signage indicating restrictions in specific sections.

 Are there guided tours?